Honda Odyssey (North America): Third generation (RL3/4; 2005)

 Engine power was increased to 255 hp (re-rated to 244 hp by the new SAE J1349 guidelines, and used in 2006+ model descriptions), the EX-L and Touring models comes with i-VTEC engine that includes Honda's cylinder deactivation system called Variable Cylinder Management or VCM.
 This enabled this van to receive U.S. Environmental Protection Agency (EPA) fuel economy ratings of 20 mpgus/28 mpgus for the 2005 model year.
 (19 mpgus/25 mpgus for non VCM equipped LX and EX models) These numbers were re-rated in 2007, bringing numbers to 17/25 for VCM equipped models, and 16/23 for non VCM equipped models.
 Models equipped with i-VTEC and VCM engine (EX-L and Touring) uses a H5 transmission with lower ratio for fourth and fifth gears, boosting acceleration during high-speed travel.
 These ratios expand the range of the three-cylinder mode that dramatically enhances fuel economy, thereby realizing both powerful acceleration and low fuel consumption.
 Acceleration was slightly slower than generation two models.
 It was rated top pick in minivan category in Consumer Reports 2005 annual auto issue.

-For the 2006 model year, the "Odyssey" logo was moved from the right side of the back door to the left side, tether anchors was added to the 3rd row outboard seats.
+For the 2006 model year, the "Odyssey" logo was moved from the right side of the back door to the left side, tether anchors were added to the 3rd row outboard seats.
 Leather trimmed steering wheel and shift knob was added to all EX-L models, which was previously available only on the Touring.
 The DVD Entertainment System and XM Satellite Radio was added as standard feature on Touring model, previously available only in combination with a Navigation System.

 For 2007 models, the H5 transmission was redesigned on all models with a stronger case, different gear ratios and four shafts versus three in the earlier H5 transmissions.
 The four shaft H5 transmissions are much more robust and do not exhibit the same failure rate as the three shaft H5.
 In addition, a mass air flow sensor (MAF) was added to the engine air intake system.
 Tilt and telescoping steering wheel, a center pocket coin holder and a Tire Pressure Monitoring System (TPMS) was added on all trim levels.

 Problem areas included body integrity, which includes paint wear and rusting, body hardware bumpers being loose, audio system, brakes and suspension according to the Consumer Reports issue of April 2006.
 According to the online edition of Consumer Reports in June 2016, transmission problems were better than average for 2006 models.
 Crash test ratings have been five star in every test but the 2005 had a safety concern.
 "During the side impact test, the driver door became unlatched and opened.
 A door opening during a side impact crash increases the likelihood of occupant ejection."